-Oakland gave franchised player Kamerion Wimbley a five-year, $43 million deal with a reported $29 million in guarantees (I hear much of that money is actually tied in roster bonuses) on Monday in an attempt to clear cap room to sign Miller.
+Oakland gave franchised player Kamerion Wimbley a five-year, $43 million deal with a reported $29 million in guarantees (I hear much of that money is actually tied into roster bonuses) on Monday in an attempt to clear cap room to sign Miller.
 According to a source, the Wimbley deal was expected to clear about $8 million.
 ESPN’s John Clayton reported Tuesday that the Raiders were $17.3 million over the cap before the Wimbley deal.
 So, the Raiders were likely limited and Miller jumped at Seattle’s offer.

 The Raiders gambled and thought Miller would be a restricted free agent, but the new CBA made players with four years of experience unrestricted free agents, not restricted.
-One has to wonder if the Raiders would have been better off to secure Miller with the franchise tag in February and work out a deal with Wimbley later.
+One has to wonder whether the Raiders would have been better off to secure Miller with the franchise tag in February and work out a deal with Wimbley later.
 I know pass-rushers are valued more than tight ends, but Miller is a special player.

 “It’s brutal,” Matt Williamson of Scouts Inc. said of Miller’s departure to Seattle.
-“He was the only thing (receiver wise) that Oakland could count on … he is exceptional in the passing game and is probably only getting better.”
+“He was the only thing [receiver-wise] that Oakland could count on. ...
+He is exceptional in the passing game and is probably only getting better.”

 When speaking to Campbell on Monday, I could tell how much he wanted Miller back.
-Yet, Miller’s departure puts immense pressure on Oakland’s young receivers.
+Miller’s departure puts immense pressure on Oakland’s young receivers.
 Someone has to emerge as Campbell’s bail-out receiver now that Miller has headed north.

 This was a challenging offseason for the Raiders, who signed many players -- including Richard Seymour, Stanford Routt, John Henderson and Michael Huff.
 They did some good things.
 But there’s little doubt that they suffered a blow by losing Asomugha and Miller in a span of four days.